BrandonDusseau/brandonjd-net/src/resume/index.md

  * __PHP &ndash;__ Eight years experience developing websites and web applications (three years professionally).
 Approximately one year experience using strictly object-oriented PHP.
  * __.NET (C#, VB) &ndash;__ Three years experience with Visual Basic .NET, creating Windows desktop applications for personal use, as well as a couple freelance projects.
-Less than one year experience with C#, creating Windows desktop applications for personal use and for a university project.
+One year experience with C#, creating Windows desktop applications for personal use and for a university project, and developing ASP.NET APIs and backend systems on the job.
- * __HTML/CSS &ndash;__ Ten years experience with my own websites, freelance projects, and commercial work.
+ * __HTML/CSS &ndash;__ Eleven years experience with my own websites, freelance projects, and commercial work.
- * __JavaScript &ndash;__  Seven years experience in JS for dynamic web content, including jQuery.
+ * __JavaScript &ndash;__ Eight years experience in JS for dynamic web content, including jQuery.
  * __C++ &ndash;__ Some experience applying concurrency concepts and writing basic operating system components as part of university curriculum.
  * __C &ndash;__ Experience writing Linux systems programs as part of university curriculum.